zishuimuyu/retailscm-biz-suite/README.md

-# Preparing a complete new version with new architect
+# Preparing a complete new version with new architecture